omni-network/omni/sdk/.changeset/old-clouds-kick.md

 "@omni-network/react": patch
 ---

-Pass resolvedOrder to useGetOrderStatus to so we can fetch destTxHash, and remove obselete useGetOrder from useGetOrderStatus.
+Pass resolvedOrder to useGetOrderStatus so we can fetch destTxHash, and remove obselete use of useGetOrder in useGetOrderStatus.